Need to know how to get an overtired newborn to sleep? Here’s how to break the cycle and get your baby back to sleep, without crying it out.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 With an overtired newborn, the first goal is to get him to simply sleep in any way you can.
-That way, once he’s at least rested, you can then start over and get him to sleep better for the next nap.
+That way, once he’s at least rested, you can start over and get him to sleep better for the next nap.
 And one of the best ways to get him to sleep is by carrying him in a baby wrap.

 Be warned: getting used to a baby wrap can be awkward the first few times, but you’ll get the hang of wrapping with practice.
 Here are a few popular baby wraps to check out: